 Master of Arts in Sociology at DePaul University

-In June 2016, I graduated with distinction from DePaul University's Master of Arts program in sociology.
-My final project "Chicago DNA" draws its findings from in-depth semi-structured interviews with Chicago drill rappers, other folks in the independent rap scene, and various social justice organizers and activists.
-What started as an academic project, will be produced as a cross-platform, multi-media documentary project through SoapBox Productions and Organizing.
+In June 2017, Caullen graduated with distinction from DePaul University's Master of Arts program in sociology.
+His final project "Chicago DNA" draws its findings from in-depth semi-structured interviews with Chicago drill rappers, other folks in the independent rap scene, and various social justice organizers and activists.
+What started as an academic project, is now being produced as a cross-platform, multi-media documentary project through SoapBox Productions and Organizing.
 See below for the full paper, project updates, and more information.

 Chicago DNA: Resistance, Meaning, and Perspectives